 Nonetheless, OPPD management and employees got right on the to-do list resulting from the storm response.

 That event prompted improvements on everything from emergency response planning, outage reporting, media relations and more, said Burke.
-Following are the major changes.
+Major changes included:

 Burke added that OPPD continually makes changes to improve customer service and reliability.

-“We learn better ways to do things with each storm, as they are all different,” Burke said.
+“We learn better ways to do things with each storm.
+They are all different,” Burke said.

 Subscribe and receive updates on the latest news and postings!